T of C

 Footnotes (Shorthand references are explained on a separate page)

-He says he was able to learn the meanings of a significant number of oracle bone characters because he was the first oracle bone researcher (his M.A. in Taiwan concerned oracle bones) to have had a musical background.
+Dr. Tong says he was able to learn the meanings of a significant number of oracle bone characters because he was the first oracle bone researcher (his M.A. in Taiwan concerned oracle bones) to have had a musical background.
+In 1983 he completed a Ph.D. in Ethnomusicology at Wesleyan University, Connecticut, USA.
+His dissertation, Shang (Dynasty) Musical Instruments, was subsequently published in Asian Music, Volumes XIV-2, XV-1 and XV-2 (1983/4), as follows:

 |6. 正聞琴坊 Zhengwen Qin Fang: qins made by Tong Kin-Woon (see also acquiring a qin)||logo: 正聞琴坊、唐健垣制|

 These instruments are expensive but their quality is very high, and even at that price sound better to me than many other instruments in that price range, or higher.
-He sells many of them in Shanghai, where since 2013 he has been teaching once a month at
+As of 2013 he was selling many of them in Shanghai, where he was teaching once a month at

 This studio is connected to a fine arts store on the second floor of an antiques market (古玩城) on Zhejiang Middle Road between Jiujiang and Hankou Roads.